 At age 65, most people become eligible for Medicare Part A, which covers hospitalization, and Part B, which covers doctor visits and other medical services.
 Part A is provided at no additional cost to you, but Part B requires you to pay a monthly premium.
 As long as you continue to work, if you are enrolled in the Syracuse University medical plan, it will be your primary coverage for you and your covered dependents.
 This means you (or your spouse) can delay enrolling in Medicare Part B at age 65.
-Prescription drug coverage will also continue for you and your dependents in the Syracuse University medical plan for as long as you continue to be actively employed in a benefits-eligible position.
+Prescription drug coverage will also continue for you and your dependents in the Syracuse University health plan for as long as you continue to be actively employed in a benefits-eligible position.

 Retired on or after Age 65

-Even if you do not enroll in Parts A and B immediately, the Syracuse University Retiree Medical Plan will reduce the benefit available by the amount Medicare would have paid, which will increase your costs for any services that Medicare would have covered.
+If you are not enrolled in Parts A and B, the Syracuse University Retiree Medical Plan will reduce the benefit available by the amount Medicare would have paid, which will increase your costs for any services that Medicare would have covered.
 In addition, you may pay increased Part B premiums if you fail to enroll within three months of your retirement date.
 Finally, remember that prescription drug coverage is not available in the retiree drug plan once you reach age 65, so you may also wish to purchase a Medicare Part D plan.
 Review more information about health coverage for retirees.

 *It is important to know that Medicare does not allow individuals to enroll in partial month coverage.
 Therefore, you are strongly encouraged to be enrolled in Medicare Parts A, B and D as of the first day of the month in which you retire, or become eligible for Medicare if later.